Sharp Chula Vista Medical Center PGY1 Pharmacy Residency

 You will actively participate in the Pharmacy and Therapeutics (P&T), Safe Medication Practice and other supervisory and multidisciplinary committees as appropriate.

-Your annual base stipend will be an estimate of $47,000 plus benefits.
+Your annual base stipend will be an estimate of $ 54,000 plus benefits.
 We coordinate with pharmacy managers to tailor all staffing to the needs of the residency program and the pharmacy department.
-And, if there’s a need, we’ll help provide financial support for approved educational opportunities, conferences and travel.
+If there’s a need, we’ll help provide financial support for approved educational opportunities, conferences and travel.

 - Educational opportunities